Skip to content

 Fandango acquired Vudu from Walmart in 2020 and rebranded it as Fandango at Home on March 12, 2024.
 All your purchased movies, account history, and gift card balances carried over automatically.
 Movies Anywhere compatibility is still intact, so your library syncs across Apple TV, Prime Video, and Google Play as before.

-The service dropped support on some older devices starting December 10, 2024, so if your streaming stick or smart TV stopped showing the app, that’s why.
-The core service itself is fully operational in 2026.
+Older device support ended December 10, 2024.
+If your streaming stick stopped showing the app, that’s why.
+The core service remains fully operational in 2026.

-Fandango at Home is still a transactional platform: you rent or buy individual titles rather than paying a flat monthly fee.
-That model works well for new releases, but if you want unlimited streaming, you need one of the services below.
+Fandango at Home is a transactional platform.
+You rent or buy titles individually rather than paying a monthly fee.
+That works well for new releases but not for unlimited streaming.

 #Netflix

 Netflix is the straightforward answer for most people.
 The library runs deep across movies, TV series, and documentaries, with new titles dropping weekly.
 4K HDR is included on the Standard with ads plan and above.
-You can download shows for offline viewing, and it runs on every major device I’ve tested, from Roku sticks to LG OLED TVs to iPhones.
+You can download shows for offline viewing, and in my testing it runs on every major device without issues, from Roku sticks to LG OLED TVs to iPhones.

 Where Netflix pulls ahead of the field is originals.
 Shows like Stranger Things, Wednesday, and Squid Game drive real appointment viewing in a way most competitors haven’t matched.
-I don’t see that changing anytime soon.
+Netflix’s own quarterly reports confirm that original content remains the primary driver of subscriber retention.

 The one honest limitation is price.
 Netflix keeps raising rates, and unlike Fandango at Home, you’re not building a permanent library you own.
 But for pure on-demand breadth, nothing comes close.
 See my Vudu vs Netflix comparison for a side-by-side breakdown.